-Pursuant to

-18 U.S.C.
-Section 1350,

-As Adopted pursuant to

-Section 906 of the Sarbanes-Oxley Act of 2002
+Pursuant to 18 U.S.C.
+Section 1350, As Adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002

 I, Zeynep Hakimoglu, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Quarterly Report of ClearOne Communications, Inc. on Form 10-Q/A for the three months ended September 30, 2005, fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such Quarterly Report on Form 10-Q/A fairly presents, in all material respects, the financial condition and results of operations of ClearOne Communications, Inc.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Quarterly Report of ClearOne Communications, Inc. on Form 10-Q for the three months ended December 31, 2005, fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such Quarterly Report on Form 10-Q fairly presents, in all material respects, the financial condition and results of operations of ClearOne Communications, Inc.

-Date: June 22, 2006 By: /s/ Zeynep Hakimoglu
+By: /s/ Z

-Zeynep Hakimoglu President and Chief Executive Officer (Principal Executive Officer)
+/s/ Zeynep Hakimoglu Zeynep Hakimoglu President and Chief Executive Officer (Principal Executive Officer)

-A signed original of the written statement above required by Section 906 of the Sarbanes-Oxley Act of 2002 has been provided to ClearOne Communications, Inc. and furnished to the Securities and Exchange Commission or its staff upon request.
+A signed original of the written statement above required by Section 906 of the Sarbanes-Oxley Act of 2002 has been provided to ClearOne Communications, Inc. and will be retained by ClearOne Communications, Inc. and furnished to the Securities and Exchange Commission or its staff upon request.